GSA/fpkilint/docs/cpct_user_help.md

 ---
 <**STILL DRAFTING -- DRAFT --- DRAFT**>

+If you analyze certificates for conformance to Federal PKI certificate policies and profiles, you know how labor-intensive it can be.
+CPCT can do this for you quickly and easily, saving you time and resources.

 ## What is the Certificate Profile Conformance Tool (CPCT)?
 (Matt) (Background - summary of the tool)<br>

-* You can use CPCT to analyze a certificate for conformance to Federal PKI Certificate Policies and Certificate Profiles.
-There's no longer a need to do manual checks and verify every field and extension.
-* Uploading is simple and analysis is rapid.
+*****cb - NEW FROM MS WORD ***NEED TO FORMAT*****
+* First, you upload a certificate to CPCT for analysis.
+* Then, you select a certificate for conformance with:<br><br>
+     o **Certificate Policy**: _X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework_<br>
+     o **Certificate Profile and Version**: _FPKI X.509 Certificate and CRL Extensions Profile_, Version 1.8<br>
+     o **Common Card Authentication** Profile<br>
+* Then, CPCT analyzes the certificate based on a selected Certificate Policy, Certificate Profile, and Profile version.
-* CPCT displays the certificate test results with clear "Pass" or "Fail" explanations.
+* Analysis is nearly instantaneous.
+The certificate test results display within seconds.
-* You can choose to download the results in a print-ready, formatted test report for submissions.
+* The results show whether each Field and Extension value Passed (_checkmark_) or Failed (_FAIL_) with explanations.
+* You can re-test a certificate as many times as needed until all test results achieve Passed (_checkmark_).
+* A formatted test report can be downloaded as a .pdf or .xlsx to submit with an FPKI Annual Review package or to archive.

+older----VERSION
 ## How Does It Work?
 <**Eliminate duplication some**>
 * You upload a certificate to CPCT that you want to test.
 For example, you could test a certificate for conformance with:<br><br>